Skip to content

 dataset_id str

-The dataset ID (as shown in MDC platform).
+The dataset ID (as shown in MDC platform) or slug.

 required